 5 Best VPNs that really work in Turkey

 SurfShark is not a well known, yet a working VPN solution in Turkey.
-Because of its being a new company, SurfShark has never been blocked by the ISPs.
+Because of its being a new company, SurfShark has never been blocked by any ISPs.
 Therefore, you will have no issues accessing, purchasing and download their apps.

 Furthermore, Surfshark features such as “NoBorder” and “ShowdowSocks” to bypass VPN bans in Turkey.
 As for now, we do not need them.

 Because of data encryption, VPN may slow down your internet speed.
 So as to fix this problem, a decent VPN provider must have stable and fast servers.
-Only that way, we can have smooth online experience.
-According to recent speed test I ran with SurfShark, I got an average of 35+Mbps download and 10+ Mbps upload speed performance.
-This speed is good enough to download huge files and have blazing fast online surfing experience.
+Only that way, we can have a smooth online experience.
+According to the recent speed test I ran with SurfShark, I got an average of 35+Mbps download and 10+ Mbps upload speed performance.
+This speed is good enough to download huge files and have a blazing fast online surfing experience.